 Message annotations

-Message annotations enable clients to add metadata to existing messages on a channel.
+Message annotations enable clients to append information to existing messages on a channel.
 You can use annotations to implement features like:

-When clients publish or delete an annotation, Ably automatically creates a summary that provides an aggregated view of all annotations for that message.
+When clients publish or delete an annotation, Ably automatically creates a summary that provides an aggregated view of all annotations for the associated message.

 Enable annotations